Penhill Benefice

 Prayer Fellowship

 The Prayer Fellowship usually meets on the 4th Tuesday of each month at 7.30 pm to pray together for the Benefice, the wider church, local, national and international issues, and for personal concerns and each other.
 We begin with a Bible Reflection and short discussion.
-The next meetings are on Tuesday 23rd April and Tuesday 28th May.
+The next meeting is on Tuesday 22nd October.

 For this year's programme for the Filling Station see: